Tiger ... our that's more like it cat

 Are you insured and licensed?

 A: Yes.
-We carry liability insurance.
+We carry quality liability insurance that protects your pets,house and property.
 We will provide proof for you during our initial visit.
 Safe Pets Trust is a member in good standing with Pet Sitters International.
 There is no "pet sitter's license" since the pet sitting industry is self-regulated.
 We have completed training as Certified Pet Technicians and are prepared to deal with emergencies.
+We are licensed to do business within the City of Columbia.

 Do you have references?

 A: Yes.
-Please call or email us for information.
-We do not put references online for the privacy of our clients.
+Please call or email us for reference and contact information.

 What happens if my pet becomes ill while I'm gone?